 What are the consequences of unwanted fire signals?

-- It ties up our fire engines when they could be going to real emergencies or our firefighters could be carrying out vital training;
+- It ties up fire engines and personnel who could be attending real emergencies or carrying out vital training;

 - It can cause disruption to businesses effecting efficiency, profitability and services;

-- Frequent false alarms in a building cause staff to become complacent and less willing to act quickly when the alarm activates.
+- Frequent false alarms cause staff to become complacent, less willing to act quickly when hearing alarms;

 How to avoid

 To help avoid Unwanted Fire Signals, please ensure that:

 - The fire risk assessment for your premises is up to date and reflects the conditions in your premises.

 - Your fire alarm and detection system has been properly designed, installed, and commissioned and that it is properly managed and maintained.